Asgaros/asgaros-forum/readme.txt

 Asgaros Forum is the perfect WordPress plugin if you want to extend your website with a lightweight and feature-rich discussion board.
 It is easy to set up, super fast and integrates perfectly into WordPress.

 = Installation =
-* Create a new page for your forum to display on
+* A new page for your forum gets automatically created during the installation-process.
-* Add the shortcode [forum] to this page
-* Add the page to your menu so you can access your forum
+* Add this page to your menu so your users can access your forum within your website.
 * Thats all!

 = Demo, Support & Documentation =